Noema: Interpreting Husserl

 Analytic philosopher Dagfinn Føllesdal, in an influential 1969 paper, proposed a Fregean interpretation of the noema, which has been developed extensively by Ronald McIntyre and David Woodruff Smith.
-This school of thought agrees that the noema is not a separate entity, but rather than identifying it with the actual object of the act (of perceiving, judging, etc.), phenomenologically understood, this view suggests that it is a mediating component of the act itself.
-It is what gives the act the sense it has.
+This school of thought agrees that the noema is not a separate entity, but—rather than identifying it with the actual object of the act (of perceiving, judging, etc.), phenomenologically understood—this view suggests that it is a mediating component of the act itself; it is what gives the act the sense it has.
 Indeed, Føllesdal and his followers suggest that the noema is a generalized version of Gottlob Frege's account of linguistic meaning, and in particular of his concept of sense (Sinn).
-Just as Frege held that a linguistic expression picks out its reference by means of its sense, so Husserl believed that conscious acts generally—not merely acts of meaning but also acts of perception, judgment, etc.—are intentionally directed toward objects by means of their noemata.
+Just as Frege held that a linguistic expression picks out its reference by means of its sense, so Husserl believed that conscious acts generally—that is, not only acts of meaning, but also acts of perception, judgment, etc.—are intentionally directed toward objects by means of their noemata.
 On this view, the noema is not an object, but an abstract component of certain types of acts.

 Sokolowski has continued to reject this approach, arguing that "(t)o equate sense and noema would be to equate propositional and phenomenological reflection.
 It would take philosophy simply as the critical reflection on our meanings or senses; it would equate philosophy with linguistic analysis."
 Robert C. Solomon attempted to reconcile the perception-based interpretation of the Gurwitsch school with the Fregean interpretation of noema as sense, suggesting that while "(i)t has now become virtually axiomatic among phenomenologists that the Sinne [senses] of experience stand independent of the Bedeutungen [meanings] of linguistic expressions.
 It has become all but axiomatic among analytic philosophers that there is no meaning apart from language.
 It is the concept of the noema that provides the link between them.
 The noema embodies both the changing phases of experience and the organizing sense of our experience.
 But these two 'components' are not separable, for all experience requires meaning, not as an after-the-fact luxury in reflective judgements but in order for it to be experience of anything."

 Other uses

-Noema is in the OED, which has shown its use for more than three centuries.
-It first was used in English in the field of rhetoric to denote "a figure of speech whereby something stated obscurely is nevertheless intended to be understood or worked out."
-In other words, a noema in rhetoric is obscure speech or speech that only yields meaning upon detailed reflection.

-Peacham's 1577 Garden of Eloquence used it this way, "Noema, when we doe signify some thing so privily that the hearers must be fayne to seeke out the meaning by long consideration."
+In rhetoric, noema is speech that is intentionally obscure, so that its meaning only becomes clear after contemplation.
+This sense of the word derives from Quintilian's Institutio Oratoria, a treatise on rhetoric dating from about 95 CE, and it was employed in English by the 1500s.
+In the early 1600s, the composer and music theorist Joachim Burmeister applied terminology from classical rhetoric to music.
+Burmeister used noema to designate the technique of emphasizing part of a polyphonic composition by interrupting it with a homophonic passage.